 It also can help your marketing teams identify differences between your home-grown consumers, and your international consumers.
 Leverage this knowledge as you expand your business globally, to create resonant messaging that generates engagement and business results.

 Blas: Sure.
 Take order fulfillment reports.
-These reports can provide good indications of market potential because it provides visibility into financials (such as average order values and shipping costs), order periodicity and size.
+These reports can provide good indications of market potential because it provides visibility into financials (such as average order values and despatch costs), order periodicity and size.
 This is a straightforward analysis for e-commerce or transactional sites.
-B2B organizations may require a different set of data sources and KPIs, such as interactions from sales and support teams reported in the company’s CRM.
+B2B organisations may require a different set of data sources and KPIs, such as interactions from sales and support teams reported in the company's CRM.

 Another option is to examine how employees in these overseas markets are representing your brand, if appropriate.
 Remember, these teams are usually tasked with achieving financial and strategic goals in the local market … and they're often given a fraction of the budget of a company's primary market.
 This usually results in creating a microsite to serve the local market-a solution that we've determined is far from ideal, and alienating to consumers.